galo/pym/README.md

 ## Running

-Launch the pym app, it will by defaul listen to port 3000.
+Launch the pym app, it will by default listen to port 3000.

 ```bash
 ./pym serve